BillyDM/awesome-audio-dsp/PLUGIN_APIS.md

 # Plugin APIs
 There are quite a few audio plugin API standards which allow your plugin be compatible with certain DAWs and hosts.
 I'll list the most relevant ones today and their advantages/disadvantages.

+(If you just want one recommendation from me, go for the CLAP plugin standard.)

+## CLAP
+  - Why?: A brand new fully free and open-source plugin standard with no licensing restrictions.
+It was started by an employee of the Bitwig DAW and has since gotten development support from several key players in the audio industry.
+It is built from the ground up by people with real-world experience developing audio software, and such it is designed to fit the needs of actual developers as much as possible.
+It is written in a stable header-only C API, making it easy to create bindings to it in any programming language.
+  - Why Not?: It is still kind-of young, and only a handful of DAWs support this standard.
+But this is changing pretty quick, and expect many more DAWs to adpot this standard!
+  - License: [`MIT`]
+  - Platforms: Linux, Mac, Windows, Android, iOS
+  - Support: Currently only supported by a handful of DAWs such as Bitwig, MultitrackStudio, and QTractor, but more DAWs are currently in the works to adopt this standard.
+  - Distribution - You can distribute open source and close sourced versions of your plugins (and host CLAP plugins) freely without restriction.
+  - SDK source: [`CLAP SDK`] (also includes links to examples)

 ## VST2 (aka VST, version 2)
   - Why?: It is the most well-known and mature format, supported by almost every DAW.
-  - Why Not?: Unless you already have a signed license agreement from Steinberg, you're not even allowed to distribute your VST2 plugins or create a host for VST2 plugins (yeah it stinks).
+  - Why Not?: Unless you already have a signed license agreement from Steinberg, you're not even allowed to distribute your VST2 plugins or create a host for VST2 plugins.
   - License: Proprietary
   - Platforms: Linux, Mac, Windows
   - Support: Supported by pretty much every commercial DAW (with notable exception of Apple's DAW Logic) and by most open source DAWs.